smartlawhub/Legal-Data-Analysis/README.md

 Presentation; the latter hours are reserved for more specialised methods and uses, as well as mentoring in view of preparing the Final Presentation.

-As explained further in the Syllabus (available here), each course will be built around three elements:
+As explained further in the Syllabus (available above), each course will be built around three elements:

 <ul>
 <li>Some opening considerations of a theoretical nature;</li>